-ffordable housing is a broad and complex subject intertwined with many disciplines: finance, economics, politics, and social services, to name a few.
-In spite of the complexity, advocates can come to an understanding of the essential workings of affordable housing and in doing so be prepared to advocate effectively for the programs and policies that can ensure access to decent, affordable housing for the people in need in their communities.
+ffordable housing is a broad and complex subject intertwined with many disciplines including finance, economics, politics, and social services, among others.
+Despite this complexity, advocates can learn the essential workings of affordable housing and be prepared to advocate effectively for the programs and policies that ensure access to decent, affordable housing for people in need.

-This article provides a broad, though not exhaustive, overview of the history of affordable rental housing programs in the United States and attempts to paint a picture of how those programs work together to meet the housing needs of low income people.
+This article provides a broad, though not exhaustive, overview of the history of affordable rental housing programs in the United States and describes how those programs work together to meet the housing needs of low-income people.